-The control buttons for Manual mode light up on the front panel and the unit automatically defaults to 120 joules or the preconfigured first shock energy selection.
+Turn the Mode Selector to DEFIB.
+The unit automatically defaults to 120 joules or the preconfigured first shock energy selection.

-PADS are selected as the ECG source when the instrument is turned to Manual mode and paddles are not connected to the OneStep cable.
+PADS are selected as the ECG source when the instrument is turned to MONITOR or DEFIB and paddles are not connected to the OneStep cable.
 You may select any of the other ECG leads by pressing the front panel LEAD button.